 Is this event for me?

 A truly dark sky is a sight that few get a chance to see.
 For amateur astronomers who are used to backyard astronomy in the light-polluted suburbs, the sky at Spruce Knob Mountain Center will be an experience that you won’t forget.
 While the trip takes some time, it will be worth it.
 However, if your idea of roughing it is a hotel that doesn’t offer turn-down service, you might want to pass.
-While the amenities at The Mountain Institute make this far from a primitive site, camping is not for everyone.
+While the amenities at Spruce Knob Mountain Center make this far from a primitive site, camping is not for everyone.
 We recommend that you come prepared and have reasonable camping experience in order to fully enjoy AHSP.

 Will there be a tour of the radio telescope?

 A group tour of the National Radio Astronomy Observatory is not possible this year.
 Public tours should be avaialbel before, during and after AHSP, each day, on the hour.
 We hope to again have a tour of the National Radio Astronomy Observatory’s facilities at Green Bank, West Virginia next year.

 If I have a telescope, but don’t know how to use it, can someone help me?

 Yes!
 Bring your telescope.
 This is why star parties are so popular.
 There are always a lot of friendly and experienced people who will be happy to help you set up your equipment and to observe the sky.

 Feel free to walk around and ask questions and ask to look through other people’s telescopes.
 Astronomers are a friendly bunch and most are more than willing to let you peek through their eyepieces.
 Don’t forget to bring binoculars if you have them.
 Many astronomical objects are best viewed through binoculars, and they also come in handy during the day for viewing birds and wildlife.